vianaxx/SimpleChattyBot/README.md

 | Python: The entire chatbot is implemented in Python, leveraging its simplicity and ease of use.
 | Input/Output: The program uses input functions to gather user responses and print statements to provide feedback.
-Benefits and Learning:

-This project exhibits competency in Python programming, including functions, conditional statements, loops, and basic arithmetic operations.
-The chatbot design showcases creativity and the ability to create engaging interactions with users.
-By offering a literature knowledge quiz, the project displays an interest in culture and education.

 https://github.com/vianaxx/SimpleChattyBot/assets/124326973/06adf337-9ac2-4db5-94b3-b2ae9ec0cf26